MoMalmir/Smart-Job-Alerts/README.md

 ## 🧠 How It Works

 1. You provide a **resume (PDF)** and a **prompt template**.
-2. Jobs are fetched from RapidAPI.
+2. Jobs are fetched from RapidAPI using filters and pagination.
+3. Similarity-based prefiltering is applied (if enabled).
-3. For each job, the full job description + qualifications/responsibilities are passed to an LLM.
+4. If passed, the full job description is evaluated with an LLM.
-4. The LLM scores each job and provides a justification.
+5. A match score and reason are returned.
-5. Matching jobs are emailed to you using Gmail SMTP.
+6. Matching jobs are emailed to you using Gmail SMTP, along with detailed statistics.

 ---